P-O ready for season, returns 15 letterwinners

 “We were fatigued by the fourth quarter,” McGonigal said.
 “We didn’t do enough during camp last year to keep them conditioned.
 So that was a priority this year.
 It’s been good and they’ve bonded where they have great team chemistry.”

-The Mounties will rely heavily on Ryan and Jeremy Whitehead to get the offense rolling, with junior Ryan Whitehead at quarterback once again and sophomore Jeremy being an all-around threat, including at QB.
+The Mounties will rely heavily on the duo of Ryan and Jeremy Whitehead to get the offense rolling, with junior Ryan Whitehead at quarterback once again and sophomore Jeremy being an all-around threat, including at QB.

 “They’re great athletes, great kids and very coachable kids,” McGonigal said of the duo.